 In both 2014 and 2015, Andretti finished 9th overall after having too many oscillations.
 In 2015, Marco finished 2nd at Barber Motorsports Park and 3rd at Indy 500, while in the next campaign his best results were the 2nd position at Belle Isle Circuit and the 3rd place at Fontana.
 In both seasons Andretti scored numerous top 10 finishes but the situation worsened in 2016.

 That year was definitely the worst one for Andretti.
 For the second time in his career he was 16th in the standings but that year he scored only three Top 10 finishes, which was far below the expectations and Marco’s abilities.
+In 2017, the struggle continued and Andretti ended 12th in the points.
+In 2018, he was slightly better, finishing ninth in the points but still missing victories or podiums.

 Marco Andretti tested himself in other racing categories